change-hi/change-hi.github.io/morea/fair/09-Metadata.md

 (_Neuroscience (or neurobiology) is the scientific study of the nervous system_).

 Scroll to _Reporting requirement_ and decide which of the points 1-8 are:

-- a) important for understanding and reuse of data
+* important for understanding and reuse of data
-- b) important for technical replication
+* important for technical replication
-- c) could be applied to other experiments in neuroscience
+* could be applied to other experiments in neuroscience
--

 <details>
   <summary>Solution</summary>